-On March 30, 2012, the Company's board of directors adopted the ReWalk Robotics Ltd. 2012 Equity Incentive Plan (the "2012 Plan").
-As of December 31, 2013 and June 30, 2014 (unaudited), the Company had reserved 220,536 and 128,106 shares of ordinary shares, respectively, available for issuance to employees, directors, officers and consultants of the Company and its subsidiaries.
+As of December 31, 2013 and 2014, the Company had reserved 220,536 and 25,056 shares of ordinary shares, respectively, available for issuance to employees, directors, officers and non-employees of the Company.
 The options generally vest over four years.
-Any option that is forfeited or canceled before expiration becomes available for future grants under the 2012 Plan.
+Any option that is forfeited or canceled before expiration becomes available for future grants under the Plan.